timmcmichael/skimpy-oop/chapter-6-loops/scripts/5a while do-while.md

 To make this if-statement into a loop, all we have to do is change that if keyword to the `while` keyword. `while` evaluates the expression and, if it's true, runs the block of code.
 But at the end of the block of code it doesn't keep going; it jumps back up to the condition and checks again.

 Let's try it out.
 I'll enter an incorrect answer a couple of times to see what happens, and then I'll get it right.

+That's looking pretty good.
+The only thing I don't really like about this is the repetition of the code to get the user's input.
+Since we're checking the condition before the loop runs, I have to set up that condition ahead of time, and that's why I ask for the user's input before the loop.

+In this situation, it's probably better to check the condition at the bottom of the loop, then jump back to the top if necessary.
+We can do that with a `do-while` loop.
+I'm going to rewrite this code with a `do-while` loop, but I'll first comment out this version so we can compare them side by side--and in case we want to look back at it later, like when we're doing our assignments.
+So I'll make a copy first, then comment out the original code.

+The difference with this do-while structure is that our check is at the bottom, so I'll move that while statement right after the end of the block.

+Now, the compiler needs to know why we've suddenly got a code block stuck here in the middle of our method, so we need the `do` keyword to indicate what's going on.

+And now the last detail is to add a semicolon at the end of the while statement.
+This is because the `do-while` loop is a single statement, and in Java, every statement ends with a semicolon.

+Let's try it out.
+I'll enter an incorrect answer a couple of times to see what happens, and then I'll get it right.

+The loop works great.
+Our user interface is a little awkward, since it starts by telling us we're wrong.
+So I'll just delete that part of the prompt.
+If we really want that message, we could put it in an if statement after the user input.

+It's up to you if that's important enough to worry about., but let's run it and test it out again.

+One last detail we can add to this program is to count the number of tries it takes for the user to get the right answer. `while` and `do-while` loops don't keep track of how many times they've run, so we have to do that ourselves.

+ For that, we'll need a variable to keep track of the count.
+Not, surprisingly, we call this a _counter_.
+It'll be an `int`, and we should declare it at the top of the method with our other variables. `count` is a good name for this variable, and I'll initialize to zero since, at the start of the program, the user has made zero attempts.

+And the appropriate place to increment the counter is right after the user input.
+So I'll add `count++` right after the `nextLine()` call.

+This counter variable is tracking the number of times the loop runs, or what we call the number of _iterations_.
+No matter what kind of loop we're creating, uteration is the nerdy word for one trip through a loop's code block.

+And I'll edit my final message to show the number of iterations.

+The last thing we'll point out here is that, with this idea of a counter, we can also write a pretty simple definite loop--a loop that runs a specific number of times.

+We'll make a loop that counts to ten.
+In order to keep it separate from the first loop, I'll use a new counter variable.
+Even though I hate one-character variable names, in this case I'll call it `i` and initialize it to zero.
+The

+ I'll declare it at the top of the method, and I'll initialize it to zero.
+The reason I'm okay with this is because `i` is the standard variable name that programmers use for a counter in a loop.
+It stands for "iteration" for now, though later on we'll see it used for "index".

+This will work with either a `while` or a `do-while` loop, but I'll use a `while` loop for this example.
+I'll set up condition so the loop runs as long as `i` is less than 10.
+And I'll output the value of `i` in each iteration.

+Let's run the program and see what happens.

+We've got a problem, and it's one that beginning programmers often run into.
+I print out the value of `i`, but I never do anything to change it.
+That means `i` will always be zero, and the loop will run forever.
+This is called an _infinite loop_, and it's really easier to do.
+I can stop execution by typing Ctrl-C, or using the trash can to kill the terminal, or by clicking the Stop button up at the top.

+So, inside my loop, I need to increment `i` by one.
+I'll add `i++` at the end of the block. and try it again.

+The loop stops, and we're close--but this isn't quite right.
+The loop counts from 0 to 9, but we want it to count from 1 to 10.
+Notice that the loop is iterating ten times, which is what we want, it's just our output that's off.

+There are a couple of ways to address this.
+For example, I could initialize the counter to 1 instead of 0.
+Or, I could output `i + 1` instead of `i`.
+Another option is to just move the increment statement to the top of the block, so it runs before the output.

+All of those options are fine depending on the situation, but to mean it makes most sense to just more the increment statement up to the top.

+There is a clever trick we can use with that increment operator.
+What I mean by that is that we can put that inside a statement.
+In my output, instead of printing `i`, I can print `i++`.
+This will print the value of `i`, and  increment it by one.

+When we run this, we're back to our output issue, printing 0 to 9.
+Putting the `++` on the end of `i` is called a postfix increment.
+Java retrieves the value of i, plugs that into the println() statement, and then increments it.

+But if I move the `++` to the front of `i`, it's called a prefix increment.
+When I do that, Java retrieves the value of `i`, increments it, and *then* plugs it into the println() statement.

+Again, any of these solutions for handling the increment and output statements are fine, and ultimately they are just a matter of style.
+But I want you to know the different options so that you can read other people's code and understand what they're doing.

+That's it for `while` and `do-while` loops.
+We've seen how to use them for input, how to use a counter to track the number of iterations, and how to create a definite loop that runs a specific number of times.
+We've also learned about infinite loops.
+Any loop you'll ever need to create can be done with a `while` or `do-while` loop, but we will go on and learn at least one more type of loop.